Y: The Last Man: Television adaptation

 In November 2010 French director Louis Leterrier expressed interest in adapting the series for television.
 In October 2015, The Hollywood Reporter reported that FX was developing a TV series of Y: The Last Man produced by Nina Jacobson and Brad Simpson alongside Brian K. Vaughan, who would also be a writer for the show.
 In an interview with Vulture in July 2016, Vaughan commented the FX series was, "very slowly coming to life.
-No news I can share, other than that it’s all chugging along happily."
+No news I can share, other than that it's all chugging along happily."
 In November 2016, it was reported that Michael Green would be the showrunner for Y: The Last Man.

 On April 5, 2018, FX announced it had handed out a formal pilot order and enlisted Aida Mashaka Croal to serve as co-showrunner alongside Green, with Melina Matsoukas as director.
 On July 11, 2018, FX confirmed the cast list for the lead characters in the TV pilot (titled "Y"), with Barry Keoghan as Yorick Brown, Diane Lane as Yorick's mother Senator Jennifer Brown, Olivia Thirlby as Yorick's sister Hero Brown, and Lashana Lynch as Agent 355.
 Production commenced on August 20, 2018, and was ordered to series on February 4, 2019.

 In April 2019, Green and Croal exited the series due to creative differences.
 In June 2019, it was announced that Eliza Clark would be replacing Croal and Green as the showrunner.
 In February 2020, it was reported that Barry Keoghan had exited the role of Yorrick and the character was being recast.
 Later that month, it was announced that Ben Schnetzer had been cast in the role of Yorick.
 The role of Agent 355 was also recast, with Ashley Romans replacing Lashana Lynch.
 The series premiered on September 13, 2021 on FX on Hulu.
 In October 2021, the series was canceled after one season, with FX citing financial disagreements over requests to extend the cast's contract by $3 million on renewal.

 Reception

 The comic series attracted wide-spread acclaim during its publication with Comic Book Resources praising it as "a series that transcends the normal restrictions of most comic books" and Publishers Weekly claiming that it was "entirely convincing—and addictive."
 The Atlantic called it "this wonderful, affecting, intelligent, humane story."
 Dan Phillips of IGN felt that "the conclusion of Y: The Last Man is as close to a perfect ending as you're likely to see anywhere in the history of comics."

-Later reception was more mixed, with SyFy Wire writing that "the premise and execution are lazy, problematic" and "someone’s best imitation of what they think a feminist plot would be" and Screen Rant writing of the series' "problematic treatment of trans men" and unintentional implication that "gender identity is a matter of choice."
+Later reception was more mixed, with SyFy Wire writing that "the premise and execution are lazy, problematic" and "someone's best imitation of what they think a feminist plot would be" and Screen Rant criticizing the series' "problematic treatment of trans men" and unintentional implication that "gender identity is a matter of choice."

 The series currently holds a rating of 7.8 on ComicBookRoundup.